Nedsonjr10/DataBase/README.md

 # DataBase

 ## About

-An exercise to improve my Java and database skills
+An exercise to improve my Java and database skills.

+## Author

+Nedson Nogueira Bomman Junior.